TobiasPSP/doneland_sources/Components/Data Transmission/Wireless/FM Public Broadcast/Receiver/RDA5807M/README.md

 # RDA5807M

-> Advanced Super-TÃƒÆ’Ã†â€™Ãƒâ€ Ã¢â‚¬â„¢ÃƒÆ’Ã¢â‚¬Å¡Ãƒâ€šÃ‚Â­ny FM Broadcast Receiver With I2C Interface
+> Advanced FM Broadcast Receiver With I2C Interface

 The *RDA5807M* is a tiny breakout board around the *RDA5807* FM receiver chip with amazing capabilities and a *I2C* control interface.